thejsj/jsj-gallery-slideshow/readme.txt

 == Installation ==

 1. Upload the entire jsjGallerySlideshow folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the ‘Plugins’ menu in WordPress.
-At that moment, all your slideshows will be automatically converted into JSJ gallery / slidshows.
+At that moment, all your slideshows will be automatically converted into JSJ Gallery Slideshows.
-3. Optional: If you want to change any of the options for the plugin, go to Settings -> JSJ · Gallery & Slideshow.
+3. Optional: If you want to change any of the options for the plugin, go to Settings -> JSJ Gallery Slideshow.

 == Frequently asked questions ==

-If you have any questions, email me at jorge dot silva at thejsj dot com.
-This plugin is spanking new, so it’s bound to have some bugs.
-I’d be happy to fix them!
+If you have any questions, please try to add a ticket in the WordPress support forum for this plugin (http://wordpress.org/support/plugin/jsj-gallery-slideshow).
+Also, if you wish, email me at jorge dot silva at thejsj dot com.

 == Screenshots ==